geometor/elements.bak/docs/_sources/elements/01/definitions/09/article.md.txt

     - angles
 ---

-And when the lines containing the angle are straight, the angle is called <term>rectilineal</term>.
+And when the lines containing the angle are straight, the angle is called *rectilineal*.

 ===